Mental Health Resource for Judicial Officers

 What Happens After We Defund Police?

-The Criminal Justice Program (CJP) at UCLA School of Law released a brief that addresses the question: what happens after we defund police?
+Alicia Virani and Leah Gasser-Ordaz from the Criminal Justice Program authored a brief that addresses the question: what happens after we defund police?
 The brief puts forth a framework for the key elements required for sustainable and meaningful change in jurisdictions that are investing in non-law enforcement responses.
 It also uplifts 13 different strategies and approaches that can be used as alternatives to law enforcement.
-In surveying the landscape of such alternatives, CJP identified numerous programs and efforts that are currently in operation and reflect a spirit of innovation, are community-led, and work to address the root causes of conflict, harm, and violence.
+In surveying the landscape of such alternatives, the authors identified numerous programs and efforts that are currently in operation and reflect a spirit of innovation, are community-led, and work to address the root causes of conflict, harm, and violence.
 This brief touches just the tip of the iceberg when it comes to these types of solutions.